 The uterus in the first diagram is protruding from the vaginal entrance.
 For many women it will remain inside the vagina but sitting very low.

-The second diagram shows the vaginal vault prolapsing - this is the top of the vagina and can occur after a hysterectomy (removal of the uterus)
+The second diagram shows the vaginal vault prolapsing.
+The vaginal vault is the top of the vagina that is left after a hysterectomy (removal of the uterus) and this can prolapse even though the uterus has been removed.

 3. RECTUM or BOWEL